CuratedData/CuratedData.github.io/index.md

 - **Dataset Distillation:** How can we learn tiny datasets of highly-efficient synthetic samples?
 - **Obscure Domains:** How can we train models in areas where existing data is extremely scarce?
 <!-- - **Scaling Laws:** How does the quality of training samples affect performance scaling?-->
-- **Future directions:** What problems in data-centric AI can we expect in the near future?
+- **Future Directions:** What problems in data-centric AI can we expect in the near future?

 **Submission Details:**<br>
 We accept submissions of both long conference-style papers (8 pages) and short extended abstracts (4 pages).